| |

 Reward

 Eeek!
-When you work hard to meet a goal you gotta reward yourself!
+When you work hard to meet a goal you have to reward yourself.
 I’m not talking about a personal gallon of ice cream either.

 I’ve decided my reward will be a new pair of jeans.
 Not just any jeans.
-The kind of jeans I used to buy … before we had kids!
+The kind of jeans I used to buy before we had kids.
+The expensive kind.

 What’s something you want that would be a nice treat?
 Something worth working for?